-Source: Jet Information Services, 2013 World Jet Inventory, data tables (2013).
+Source: Jet Information Services, 2015 World Jet Inventory, data tables (2015).

-Light-Duty Vehicle Combined Corporate Average Fuel Economy (CAFE) Standards and for MY 2017 through 2025.
+Light-Duty Vehicle Combined Corporate Average Fuel Economy (CAFE) Standards

+The AEO2017 Reference case includes the attribute-based CAFE standards for LDVs for MY 2011, and the joint attribute-based CAFE and vehicle Greenhouse Gas (GHG) emissions standards for MY 2012 through MY 2016 and for MY 2017 through 2025.
 CAFE standards are then held constant in subsequent model years, although the fuel economy of new LDVs continues to rise modestly over time.